 Trattoria Ai Due Ponti

-A classic Roman trattoria worth the trek from the city center for exceptional cured meats, handmade pastas, and showstopping suckling pig.
+A classic Roman trattoria worth the journey from the city center for its legendary salami spread, exceptional pastas, and show-stopping suckling pig.

 Trattoria Ai Due Ponti